 As I said, some people are using wax, which is also great, but I suggest you use Rain-X since it’s doing a better job.

 Applying the Rain-X to the windshield will give it a much better shine, but will also protect it from dirt, bugs, mud, bird poops, ice during the winter, and the most important thing – easier driving during the rain.

-Follow the instructions and apply it, here’s the quick guide:
+Follow the instructions and apply it.
+Here’s a quick guide:

 Step #4 – Clean the Rear Car Window

-Use the same cleaning process as on the windshield, however, you don’t have to split it to halves:
+Use the same cleaning process as on the windshield.
+However, you don’t have to split it into halves: